HotCakeX/Harden-Windows-Security/Rationale.md

 <br>
 <br>

 ###### [**¹**](#-windows-defender-application-control) *For Personal users, this is true only when Harden Windows Security script is fully applied too, all categories of it.
-For other users such as Enterprises, Businesses, Governments, Military etc. This is true only if the rest of the [Enterprise-grade security products mentioned](#-what-about-other-enterprise-security-) are used as well.*
+For other users such as Enterprises, Businesses, Governments, Military etc. this is true only if the rest of the [Enterprise-grade security products mentioned](#-what-about-other-enterprise-security-) are used as well.*

 <br>